agcbls49/THESIS/README.md

 Francen P. Manalo - QA Tester <br>

 ## Dataset
 A custom dataset was used for this project consisting of images captured under varying lighting conditions.
 The dataset was split into **80% train, 10% validation and 10% test** sets.
-The YOLO model was trained using this dataset with the following configurations: images were resized to 640×640, a batch size of 16 was used, and training was conducted for 50 epochs.
+All YOLO models were trained using this dataset with the following default YOLO configurations: images were resized to 640×640, a batch size of 16 was used, and training was conducted for 100 epochs.

 **[The dataset source can be found here](https://drive.google.com/drive/folders/1jwQUXeVuitPZA2yQ5qw2U9-SQvqCeRwC?usp=sharing)**

 > [!NOTE]
 > **The data listed on the table below is subject to change and was updated in May 14, 2026.
 > Annotation started in April 23, 2026.
-Synthetic data was used only for the flashlight class.**
+Supplementary images were used only for the flashlight class.**

 The current total of images in the dataset is 2000 images.